-As a professional welder with over 20 years of experience, I’ll be helping you to buy the best welding helmets.
+As a professional welder with over 20 years of experience, I’ll be helping you find the best welding helmet for your needs.

-These welding helmets have received a lot of praise and good feedback from other users.
+These welding helmets have received a lot of praise and great feedback from other users.

-First on our list is the SENTINEL A50 Auto Darkening Helmet from Esab, which resembles a mask.
+First on our list is the Esab Sentinel A50 Auto Darkening Helmet.

 Although it can’t provide enough protection for your face compared to the hooded design, this one allows you to easily move around your head and opens up your viewing area.
-Weighing only 1.4 lbs, the Esab Sentinel Welding Helmet is comfortable to wear.
+Weighing only 1.4 lbs, the Esab Sentinel A50 welding helmet is comfortable to wear.

-The A50 Helmet has a stylish design, which resembles that of the Space Bounty Hunter, a character from popular video games.
+The Esab Sentinel A50 Helmet has a stylish design, which resembles that of the Space Bounty Hunter, a character from popular video games.
 It’s definitely not your traditional welding helmet.